Vinteuil Sonata

-It was on one of those days that [Odette] happened to play for me the passage in Vinteuil’s sonata that contained the little phrase of which Swann had been so fond.
+It was on one of those days that [Odette] happened to play for me the passage in Vinteuil's sonata that contained the little phrase of which Swann had been so fond.
 But often one hears nothing when one listens for the first time to a piece of music that is at all complicated ...

 For our memory, relatively to the complexity of the impressions which it has to face while we are listening, is infinitesimal, as brief as the memory of a man who in his sleep thinks of a thousand things and at once forgets them, or as that of a man in his second childhood who cannot recall a minute afterwards what one has just said to him...

 Proust was interested in music's power to trigger involuntary memory, a term which he invented.
 The Vinteuil Sonata is thus comparable to the celebrated episode of the madeleine earlier in the novel, which triggers memories on the part of the narrator.

 The composer

 In the context of the novel, the sonata is a contemporary work.
-The composer Vinteuil (we do not learn his first name) is one of Proust's characters.
+The composer Vinteuil -- we do not learn his first name -- is one of Proust's characters.
 We learn that he is also the composer of a septet, and that his daughter is a lesbian.

 The sonata

 The Vinteuil Sonata is identifiable as a violin sonata.
-However, while violin sonatas are today mostly described as being for violin and piano, Proust preferred to list the instruments the other way round.
-However, in Proust's time the naming of a violin sonata as for "piano and violin" was, in fact, not unusual, as numerous contemporary examples demonstrate.
+Violin sonatas are today mostly described as being for violin and piano, but Proust preferred to list the instruments the other way round.
+In Proust's time, the naming of a violin sonata as for "piano and violin" was not unusual, as numerous contemporary examples demonstrate.